 The Board of Directors' Governance Guidelines (the "Guidelines") are reviewed each year by the Nominations and Governance Committee, which from time to time will recommend changes to the Board of Directors.
-The Guidelines are published at www.salliemae.com under "For Investors," and a written copy may be obtained by contacting the Corporate Secretary at corporatesecretary@salliemae.com or SLM Corporation, 300 Continental Drive, Newark, DE 19713.
+The Guidelines are published at www.salliemae.com/investors/corporate-governance/ and a written copy may be obtained by contacting the Corporate Secretary at corporatesecretary@salliemae.com or SLM Corporation, 300 Continental Drive, Newark, DE 19713.
 The Guidelines, along with Sallie Mae's By-Laws, embody the following governance practices, among others:

 - A majority of the members of the Board of Directors must be independent directors, and all members of the (i) Audit, (ii) Nominations and Governance, and (iii) Compensation Committees must be independent. - All directors stand for re-election each year.
-Directors are elected under a majority vote standard in uncontested elections. - As of April 19, 2020, we have separated the role of Board Chair from CEO.
-We no longer have a Lead Independent Director elected by the Board of Directors due to the independence of our Board Chair. - Each regularly scheduled Board of Directors meeting may conclude with an executive session in which only members of the Board of Directors participate.
-Each regularly scheduled committee meeting also generally concludes with an executive session presided over by the committee Chair. - We maintain stock ownership and retention guidelines for directors and executive officers. - The Board of Directors and its committees undertake an annual review to evaluate their effectiveness. - Directors should not serve on more than three other public company boards in addition to the Company's Board of Directors. - Non-employee directors are to retire no later than at the annual meeting of stockholders following such director's 75th birthday.
-An exception is provided for incumbent directors who are 75 years of age or older as of January 1, 2021 who may stand for re-election to the Company's Board of Directors at the annual meeting of stockholders in 2021 and 2022, subject to recommendation from the Nominations and Governance Committee and approval of the Board of Directors.
+Directors are elected under a majority vote standard in uncontested elections. - We have separated the role of Board Chair from CEO.
+We do not have a Lead Independent Director given the independence of our Board Chair. - Each regularly scheduled Board of Directors meeting may conclude with an executive session in which only members of the Board of Directors participate.
+Each regularly scheduled committee meeting also generally concludes with an executive session presided over by the committee Chair. - We seek representation on the Board of Directors that reflects a diversity of geography, gender, race, ethnicity, nationality, age, sexual orientation, and gender identity. - · We maintain stock ownership and retention guidelines for directors and executive officers. - The Board of Directors and its committees undertake an annual review to evaluate their effectiveness. - Directors should not serve on more than three other public company boards in addition to the Company's Board of Directors. - Non-employee directors are to retire no later than at the annual meeting of stockholders following such director's 75th birthday.